-LEKUONA- ERRENTERIA SPAIN RENOVATION SCHEME EVALUATION Energy Savings PARAMETERS OF THE RENOVATION SCHEME- TOTAL The installation of PV panels will permit achieving 35,745 kWh savings CO2 Savings Energy Savings 35,745 kWh The CO2 savings are estimated in 23.19 tons per year.
-126,588€ Costs RES Integration Savings 5,004 €/year 59% of energy will be supplied by renewable energy systems, by the combined used of Simple Payback 25 years PV panels and biomass boiler, estimated in 194,568 kWh.
-CO2 Savings 23.19 tons/year ECONOMIC EVALUATION Payback Period INVESTMENT FOR RENOVATION - TOTAL The payback period is more than 30 years.
-Total Cost INVESTMENTS The total investment cost is 126,588 Euro, which represents an investment cost per 126 588 Renewable energy square meter of 29 Euro/m2.
-Investment for Renovation 126,588 These costs consider only the installation costs of photovoltaic system, not originaly planned in the renovation project.
-Economic Savings Considering that the building is originally abandoned, the savings are represented by the lower cost of electricity purchase.
+The installation of PV panels will permit achieving 35,745 kWh savings

+The CO2 savings are estimated in 23.19 tons per year.

+59% of energy will be supplied by renewable energy systems, by the combined used of PV panels and biomass boiler, estimated in 194,568 kWh.

+The payback period is more than 30 years.

+The total investment cost is 126,588 Euro, which represents an investment cost per square meter of 29 $\,\mathrm{Euro/m}^2$.

+These costs consider only the installation costs of photovoltaic system, not originally planned in the renovation project.

+Considering that the building is originally abandoned, the savings are represented by the lower cost of electricity purchase.
 This failure cost is calculated in € 3,704 / year.

-FINANCING SCHEME Energy Performance Contract Other considerations The project has borned to redevelop a derelict site and not used by the population in In order to make the investment more sustainable for order to turn it into a cultural center.
-This project, already approved by the Municipality, the ESCo the project could consider alternative ways to is being expanded through the introduction of photovoltaic system with the aim of the standard EPC contract, for example to implement making the nZEB building.
-These conditions do not allow a comparison with the previous other kind of contract or a global service or a direct situation as regards energy consumption and the relative savings obtainable after procurement by the Municipality.
-In addition, given renovation scheme but we can say that the variation to the project will produce energy the small dimension of the project, it could be a good and economic savings compared to initial conditions.
-For this project, an ESCo option to aggregate more than one initiative.
-This intervention is not possible at market conditions because cash needed to serve the debt aggregation could be useful to obtain cost efficiency, service is much more than cash generated by the project.
-In order to make the project incremental revenues and synergies. desirable for an ESCo, an important financial support should be given to the project and the duration of the EPC contract should be extended.
+The project has borned to redevelop a derelict site and not used by the population in order to turn it into a cultural center.
+This project, already approved by the Municipality, is being expanded through the introduction of photovoltaic system with the aim of making the nZEB building.
+These conditions do not allow a comparison with the previous situation as regards energy consumption and the relative savings obtainable after renovation scheme but we can say that the variation to the project will produce energy and economic savings compared to initial conditions.
+For this project, an ESCo intervention is not possible at market conditions because cash needed to serve the debt service is much more than cash generated by the project.
+In order to make the project desirable for an ESCo, an important financial support should be given to the project and the duration of the EPC contract should be extended.
 In this case, a specific financial structure was implemented assuming: (a) Equity investment by the ESCo 9%; (b) Grant for 59%; (c) subsided Funds 25%.
 The analysis shows that only two types of contracts, are best placed to meet the needs of the City of Errenteria: Guaranteed Saving and Shared Saving.
 The Shared Savings transfers more than 70% of the risk to the ESCO thereby ensuring the Municipality, while the guaranteed Savings contract moved to ESCO about 60% of the risks.

-Duration of EPC The duration of the EPC contract is of about 25 years, higher than the normal market condition.
-Financial structure The optimal solution could be to build based on a mix of the two types in which: (i) all of the interventions are performed by the ESCO, who assumes the technical risk and guarantees the savings; (ii) most of the work is funded by the City which assumes the financial risk while a small portion is funded directly by the ESCO; (iii) the ESCO performs maintenance and shares the savings achieved for the part that is measurable.
-In fact, as said previously, in these two cases is not possible to define the basic situation being different situations of use of the raw properties and after renovation.
-The municipality should consider a public / private partnerships by the involvement of the ESCO also in activities related to the provision of other services linked to the new use.
+The duration of the EPC contract is of about 25 years, higher than the normal market condition.